-(a) an unclassified computer game that would, if classified, be classified MA (15+); or
+(a) an unclassified computer game that would, if classified, be classified MA 15+; or

-(b) a computer game classified MA (15+),
+(b) a computer game classified MA 15+,

 unless that person is a parent or guardian of the minor.

 Penalty: $2 000.

 (4) It is a defence to a charge of an offence against subsection (3) for the person charged to prove that the person believed on reasonable grounds that the minor was 15 years of age or older.